 Beadex Manufacturing, LLC ("Beadex") is a subsidiary of U.S. Gypsum created in 2000 when U.S. Gypsum acquired Beadex Manufacturing Co.
-Beadex Manufacturing Co. is alleged to have manufactured and sold joint compoundcertain asbestos containing asbestosproducts from 1963 through 1979.
-Distribution of these products that contained asbestos is believed to have been limited to Washington, Oregon, Idaho, Alaska and possibly Coloradocertain states in the Northwest.
+Beadex Manufacturing Co. manufactured and sold joint compound containing asbestos from 1963 through 1979.
+Distribution of products that contained asbestos is believed to have been limited to Washington, Oregon, Idaho, Alaska and possibly Colorado.
 Beadex or its predecessor have been named as a defendant in about 120 asbestos personal injury lawsuits, and, as of the Petition Date, Beadex was a defendant in approximately sixty pending asbestos personal injury lawsuits.